 Our cultural exhibits highlight particular ethnic groups, allowing us to educate both about those peoples who have official country borders (via the United Nations) and those who do not.
 You can peek into the lives of other people and discover how beautifully different your worlds are within this single world.

 You can also travel the world under one roof with a “passport” in our cultural exhibit area!

 This is a fun and interactive activity for the whole family!
 Don’t forget to pick up your passport from any one of the information booths located throughout the Festival for only $1.00.

-2017 EXHIBITS: Austrian, Bulgarian, Cambodian, Carpatho-Rusyn, Chinese, Colombian, Croatian, Czech & Slovak, Danish, Dutch, Egyptian, Finnish, French, Greek, Guatemalan, Haitian, Hmong, Hungarian, Indian, Iraqi, Italian, Korean, Latvian, Lithuanian, Moroccan, Nepalese, Palestinian, Polish, Romanian, Russian, Slovenian, Sri Lankan, Sudanese, Taiwanese, Tamil, Thai, Tibetan, Turkish & Ukrainian.
+2016 EXHIBITS: Austrian, Bulgarian, Cambodian, Carpatho-Rusyn, Chinese, Colombian, croatian, Czech & Slovak, Danish, Dutch, Egyptian, Finnish, French, Greek, Guatemalan, Haitian, Hmong, Hungarian, Indian, Iraqi, Italian, Jamaican, Korean, Moroccan, Nepalese, Palestinian, Romanian, Russian, Slovenian, Sri Lankan, Sudanese, Taiwanese, Tamil, Thai, Tibetan, & Turkish.

 The only luggage you might need for this world experience is a diaper bag!
 Bring your wee ones down to the Festival of Nations on Saturday morning from 10AM – 1:00PM.
 Discover the world through international family-friendly programming including youth dance performances, storytelling, and puppet shows.
 Strollers welcome!